The Problem

 • Students can’t get to class on time

-• Workers can’t get to jobs on time
+• Workers struggle to arrive at jobsites on time

-• Seniors and others with health care needs can’t get to medical appointments on time
+• Seniors and others with health care needs risk missing medical appointments

 • Persons with disabilities can’t get where they need to be

-• Riders don’t have accurate or useful information regarding service disruptions and delays
+• Riders don’t always have accurate information regarding service disruptions and alternatives

 The status quo cannot continue.